bubbles232/unpassable/README.md

 ## Game Description

 `Unpassable` is a game based off of Jeopardy.
 To play the game, one must select 'start', then a choose a subject to be quizzed on.
-As you answer the questions by clicking on the letter that corresponds to what you think is the right answer, your score is being kept.
-If your score is high enough, you will pass.
+Your options include Psychology, Chemistry, Japanese, and Music History.
+You will be presented with the question and answer choices.
+Click on the letter that corresponds to what you think is the right answer.
+If you are correct, you will gain a point.
+You do not lose any points for being incorrect.
+Your score will be kept track of and if your score is high enough, you will pass.
 Otherwise, you will fail.

  ![doodle](start.gif)
  ![doodle](subjects.gif)